Course Planning for Mathematics and Applied and Computational Mathematics Transfer Students

 Differential Equations is: Math 3D, and you must be done with Linear Algebra and Calc III to enroll.

-* All Math majors need to complete a science sequence; check section B on your Degree Checksheet under Lower-Division Core requirements to see if you still need to complete this requirement.
+* All Math/Applied and Computational Math majors need to complete a science sequence; check the science section on your Degree Checksheet under Lower-Division Core requirements to see if you still need to complete this requirement.

 If you have not yet completed Calc III, Linear Algebra, or Differential Equations, then it might be best to wait and take Math 13 in the winter.
 Math 13 is offered every quarter.